 We are able to send plants via courier but we would always advise customers to visit if at all possible.
 Please see Mail Order for more details >

 How do you get to The Place for Plants?

 We are situated 2 miles East of A12 on B1070 on the edge of the village.
 As you leave the A12 signed East Bergholt onto the B1070 stay on that road for exactly 2 miles, you pass around the edge of the village, various pubs, the High School on your left, leave the speed limit and after half a mile as you re-enter the speed limit we are situated on the left hand side just before a sharp turn to the left and down the hill to Brantham and Cattawade.

 How old is the garden?

 Originally planted at the turn of the last century the garden has wonderful mature trees now well over 100 years old as well as more recent plantings.

 When is the best time to visit?

-Traditionally the Spring, from April through to June but recently with the introduction of flowering Cornus, rambling roses and hydrangeas early summer is a lovely time.
-In mid Summer the walk down through the shade of mature trees to the far ponds, it is well worth the walk.
-The Autumn brings spectacular Autumn fruits and colour.
+Traditionally the spring, from April through to June but recently with the introduction of flowering Cornus, rambling roses and hydrangeas early summer is a lovely time.
+In mid-summer the walk down through the shade of mature trees to the far ponds is well worth the effort.
+The autumn brings spectacular fruits and colour.
 August and September are not the best months for East Anglian gardens due to our dry conditions but the garden provided a haven of cool tranquillity if not a mass of flowers.

 Is the garden wheelchair friendly?

-Due to grass paths which become slippery and soggy after rain it is advisable to ring in advance to check conditions, usually only in the summer months is it suitable for a wheel chair.
+Due to grass paths which become slippery and soggy after rain it is advisable to ring in advance to check conditions.
+It is usually only in the summer months the ground is suitable for a wheel chair.